gyurco/MiSTery/README.md

 - Some MFP imperfections
 - Some bugs in ST mode
-- No RAM cache for Mega STe
+- No RAM cache for Mega STe (but the cache control selects turbo bus speed)
 - Missing Ethernec support
 - No RTC
 - Only fake LMC1992